Frequently Asked Questions

 Who invests in REITs?

 Anyone can.
-It is estimated that 70 million Americans are invested in REITs either directly or through their 401(k), pension plans, or other investments.
+It is estimated that 80 million Americans are invested in REITs either directly or through their 401(k), pension plans, or other investments.
 Many teachers, firefighters, public employees, and others are invested in REITs through their pension plans or other investment funds.
 For example, Bank of Hawaii’s investment services group owns millions of dollars’ worth of shares of REITs that earn income both in and out of Hawaii.
-Another Hawaii-based investment advisor recently reported the acquisition of millions of dollars in Weyerhaeuser Company, a timberland REIT, all of whose properties are outside the state of Hawaii.
+Thousands of Hawaii residents directly or indirectly (through pension funds and other investments) own approximately $1 billion worth of REIT shares.
+These shares are subject to income taxes in Hawaii of approximately $8.8 million.

 What types of properties do REITs own, manage and finance?